lovishhamal/Quiz-application/README.md

  - cd into quiz and type npm install
  - cd ..(root folder) and type yarn run dev

-please note you have to add atleast two questions to initialize the quiz.
+Please note you have to add atleast two questions to initialize the quiz.

  - server runs on port 5000 and react run on port 3000